 A United Nations' review of human rights topics in Israel has issued 240 recommendations, including that it end settlement expansion.

-- Israel approves construction of hundreds of new settlement homes in West Bank
+- Israel Approves Hundreds of New Settlement Homes in West Bank

 Israel said it would need time to review 232 recommendations made by individual countries in the Human Rights Council working group in Geneva.
 It "noted" eight recommendations submitted by the "State of Palestine," saying the entity doesn't "satisfy the criteria for statehood under international law."